 For decades, people have been talking about the “bones” of a house, but nobody ever talks about the organs of a house.
 No, I don’t mean the piano that your grandma played at church.
 I mean the parts of a house that help it function properly.
 The components that run without us having to think about them.
 As humans, we rarely stop and think about how our organs are working.
 The same concept applies to a house.
 We don’t think about our toilets flushing, or our water heater running; we just expect them to work when we go to use them.
 What about the tiny things?
-The exhaust fan in your bathroom is often an afterthought to most homeowners.
+Bathroom exhaust fans often an afterthought to most homeowners.
 If it sounds like it’s working, it must be working, right?
 That tiny fan that runs while you shower does a lot more for your home than you think.

 Benefits of a Bathroom Fan

 The bathroom is a hotbed for some of our worst enemies.
 Bacteria, odors, and moisture can all reside in your bathroom and spread to the rest of your home if you’re not careful.
 A functioning exhaust fan protects your home by sucking some of those nuisances outside.
 Here is a quick list of the benefits of exhaust fans:

 - They get rid of some of that airborne bacteria that like to float around your living space.

 - They can eliminate those awful smells that want to linger around the bathroom.
 Causing more grief than most people would wish to admit.

 - This one is perhaps the most important.
 Bathroom exhaust fans help cut down the humidity of the air.
 When a person showers or takes a bath, there is the issue of moisture.
 Too much moisture without ventilation can result in mold and mildew.
 That doesn’t just apply to the bathroom, either.
 Mold can grow in any part of the house if there is too much moisture.
 This excess can result in a toxic environment for anyone who lives in the house.